manhasanmol/practice/README.md

 git checkout #to undo before commiting the file in git clone (link of git res) #to clone it on ur local

-#if u do changes on github and not in local one while push u get an error so do this
+# if u do changes on github and not in local one while push u get an error so do this
 git fetch origin # to take the changes from the github to local git merge origin/master #to merge that changes ar a point and after that git push origin master # push the chages of local files now

+# practice with branch
+git branch #to see on which branch u on git branch <branch-name> #create one git checkout <branch-name> #change from one to another add -b to switch to it git branch -d <branch-name> #Delete a branch (only if merged) or -D to force delete